multidots/multicollab/readme.txt

 Available with our premium plan, users can either accept or reject all suggestions in a go.

 = I have another question.
 How can I get support? =

 Have you had a look at our documentation?

 <a href="https://bit.ly/3FqfRRD" target="_blank">We’ve covered a lot of common questions in our repository available freely here</a>.

-If you’d still like help, simply <a href="https://bit.ly/3KPzx2I" target="_blank">open up a ticket on WordPress.org directly here</a> and we’ll get back to you as fast as we can!
+If you’d still like help, simply <a href="https://bit.ly/3KPzx2I" target="_blank">open up a ticket on WordPress.org directly here</a> and we’ll get back to you as quickly as possible!

 == Changelog ==

+= 4.4 - 04.04.2024 =
+* [Enhancement] Comments are automatically saved upon addition for a seamless workflow.
+* [Enhancement] Users can now hide comments using keyboard shortcuts — For Windows ctrl + alt + J && For Mac ⌘ Cmd + ⌥ Option + J.
+* [Enhancement] Multicollab now seamlessly integrates with WP Forms and the MemberPress plugin.
+* [Enhancement] Eliminated the functionality of real-time co-editing and guest collaboration.

 = 4.3 - 14.02.2024 =
 * [Enhancement] Users can now add comments on ACF blocks and the block's text.